Azure/azure-powershell/.github/PULL_REQUEST_TEMPLATE.md

 ### General
 - [ ] Title of the PR is clear and informative
 - [ ] There are a small number of commits that each have an informative message
-- [ ] If it applies, references the bug that the PR fixes
+- [ ] If it applies, references the bug/issue that the PR fixes
 - [ ] All files have the Microsoft copyright header
 - [ ] Cmdlets refer to management libraries through nuget references - no dlls are checked in
 - [ ] The PR does not introduce breaking changes (unless a major version change occurs in the assembly and module)